-The board and staff of the Comstock Foundation for History and Culture
+The Directors of the Comstock Foundation for History and Culture

 Corrado De Gasperis, Board Chair

-Comstock Mining, Inc. Chairman of the Board, Director, President & Chief Executive Officer
+Comstock Mining, Inc. Executive Chairman of the Board, Chief Executive Officer & President

 Joe Curtis, Board Treasurer

 Joe spent his childhood in Carson City, and from his youth on he has been on the Comstock.
-He is Carson High School graduate, holds a LL.B Degree from LaSalle Extension University, a US Army Veteran, has two Associate Degrees in Science from Western Nevada College, and a is a graduate from the Federal Bureau of Investigations National Academy.
-He dedicated 25 years to law enforcement in Carson City, primarily investigations and assistant sheriff.
+He is Carson City High School graduate, holds a L.L.B Degree from LaSalle Extension University, a US Army Veteran, has two Associate Degrees in Criminal Science from Western Nevada College, and is a graduate from the Federal Bureau of Investigations National Academy.
+He dedicated 25 years to law enforcement in Carson City, retiring as Assistant Sheriff.
 He has been a leader for the Storey County Volunteer Fire Department for 43 years, with 21 years as Chief of the department.
-He and his wife of 50 years owned and operated the Mark Twain bookstore in Virginia City; a family owned and operated business since 1959.
+He and his wife of 53 years owned and operated the Mark Twain Bookstore in Virginia City; a family owned and operated business since 1959.
 He is a self-taught historian and locally recognized Comstock history expert.
-He started the Comstock Fireman’s Museum and is still a volunteer and board member today.
+He one of the founders of the Comstock Fireman’s Museum and is still a volunteer and board member today.
 He also serves on over ten boards, including the Comstock Foundation.
 He owns and operates, ‘On the Side Graphics and Signs’, a graphics design business in Virginia City.
-He currently is the Storey County Emergency Manager.
+He currently is the Director, Storey County Emergency Management.

-Johnye was born in Grass Valley California and raised in Hong Kong.
-After leaving Hong Kong for college in the United States, she married and returned to Hong Kong.
-She later resided in Japan and Laos.
-Upon returning to the states she resided in Carmel, owning an Inn.
-She then moved to NorthStar at Truckee where she had businesses in Truckee, Tahoe and Reno.
-In 1987 she met her present husband and moved to Dayton Nevada in the same year.
-She immediately became immersed in the community and working with her husband in several businesses one of which is an art gallery showing her husband’s art.
-Much of the art depicts Nevada and its western heritage.
-Much of the art has entailed historical research which has become of great interest to her.
-At present she and her husband reside in the oldest home on the Comstock in Dayton built in 1856.
+Ms. Johnye Saylor was born in Grass Valley, California and raised in Hong Kong.
+After leaving Hong Kong for college in the United States, she married and returned to Hong Kong and later resided in both Japan and Laos.
+Upon returning to the California, she owned and operated an Inn in Carmel, CA, and later moved to NorthStar at Truckee where she had businesses in Truckee, Tahoe and Reno.
+In 1987, she met Steven Saylor, amrried and they moved to Dayton, Nevada, where she immediately became immersed in the historical and business community, working with her husband in several businesses, including an art gallery showing her Steven’s art.
+Much of the art depicts Nevada and its western heritage and the paintings often entailed historical research that became a big part of her life and remains a great interest.
+Ms. Saylor and Steven reside in the oldest home on the Comstock in Dayton, NV, built in 1856.
 They have a small ranch where they care for about 100 rescued animals.
-In 2009, Johnye and her husband were recognized by The American Red Cross and the U.S. Congress for their efforts with animal rescue.
+In 2009, Johnye and Steven were recognized by The American Red Cross and the U.S. Congress for their efforts with animal rescue.
 Recently they wrote and illustrated a children’s book about the animals on the ranch.
-Johnye has served on various boards over the years: CASA for 9 years, Northstar water Board for 3 years, Northstar Fire Department for 12 years, Carmel Innkeepers Association for 3 years, Soroptimist International for 7 years, and the Foundation for American Western Art for 3 years.
-She has been serving on the Comstock Foundation board for a year, now.
+Johnye has served on various boards over the years: CASA (9 years), Northstar Water Board (3 years), Northstar Fire Department (12 years), Carmel Innkeepers Association (3 years), Soroptimist International (7 years), and the Foundation for American Western Art (3 years).
+She has been serving on the Comstock Foundation board for a over one year.

 Lee Halavais became a part of the Carlin Gold strike when, over thirty years ago she joint ventured with two of the largest companies in the world (Barrick Gold and Newmont Mining) to put into production the Leeville mine and associated claims that have produced some of the most productive precious metal mines in the world.
 These mines are still generating high volumes of precious metals today and have created hundreds of mining jobs in Carlin that likely will continue for the next fifty years.
 Lee remains active in the mining community as an investor and shareholder in mining stocks.
 She is a living legacy to the rich Nevada mining history and brings a wealth of experience and knowledge about the industry, its colorful past and bright future.
 Lee donates her time and has been a generous financial benefactor to the Foundation and its charitable activities in Virginia City and surrounding Northern Nevada communities.